narengan/cis/cli/cli-dns-record.md

                        }
                    }

-   * For type CAA:
+   * For type `CAA`:
      * The required fields in JSON data are name, `type`, `data`:
      * The optional fields are `ttl`, `proxied`:
-       * `"proxied":` Control whether or not traffic should flow through the security and performance functions on CIS.
+       * `proxied` Control whether or not traffic should flow through the security and performance functions on CIS.
 Can be used for update only.

    Sample JSON data: